danielmkarlsson/SuperClean/README.md

 A framework comprising of some basic utilities for use inside of SuperCollider.

 Not only can you play back all of your samples without needless hassle in an environment that can grow with you.
-SuperClean now also contains an FM synth, whose four justly tuneable operators deliver unparalleled cleanliness, even at extreme modulation indexes.
+SuperClean also contains an FM synth, whose four justly tunable operators deliver unparalleled cleanliness, even at extreme modulation indexes.
 SuperClean even includes a remarkably efficient additive synth which literally sounds out of this world.
 SuperClean is, in short, a one-stop-shopping-experience for folks who want: